vllrs/genomicSimulationC/Templates.md

 specialgene G 1.0
 ```

-A single marker effect file represents the allele effects for one trait.
-Multiple files like this can be loaded in order to calculate breeding values for multiple traits separately.
+One marker effect file represents the allele effects for one trait.
+Multiple files like this can be loaded, to represent (by allowing breeding value calculation for) multiple traits.

 The header line is optional.
-If there is a header line, the three columns "marker" "allele" and "eff" may be rearranged into any ordering.
+If there is a header line, the three columns "marker", "allele", and "eff" can appear in any order.
 If the header is not provided, the order is assumed to be marker name in the first column, followed by allele, followed by additive effect value.

 The order of the rows in the file does not matter.
 If multiple rows exist in the file for the same marker name/allele combination, only the last row's additive effect value will be saved.

-Regarding marker names: Only rows in this file whose marker name matches a marker name from a previously- or simultaneously-loaded map file or genotype matrix file will be loaded.
+The column "marker", containing marker names: Rows whose marker name does not match a marker name from the primary (first-loaded) map will be ignored/skipped.

-Regarding allele: This column should be the allele (non-space character, eg "A") that this effect value corresponds to.
+The column "allele", containing the symbol representing an allele: This column should be the allele (a non-space, non-tab, non-comma character, eg "A") that this effect value corresponds to.

-Regarding allele effect: This column should be a decimal representing the additive effect value of the same-row allele for the same-row marker.
-It can be positive or negative or zero, and can be represented by an integer, a decimal, or scientific notation.
+The column "eff", containing the marker effect of this allele: This column should be a decimal representing the additive effect value of the same-row allele for the same-row marker.
+It can be positive or negative or zero, and can be represented by a decimal, a whole number, or scientific notation.

 Cells may be separated by spaces, tabs, commas, or any combination thereof.
 Cell spacers do not need to be consistent across the file.